-Castelvetrano Olives - These olives have a bright green color and meaty texture, they are buttery, rich and not too briny which makes them perfect for this recipe.
+Castelvetrano Olives: These olives have a bright green color and meaty texture; they are buttery and rich, which makes them perfect for this recipe.
 I like to buy these olives with pits and remove them myself.
-To me they taste less salty and creamier, you can easily buy these olives without pits.
-You can replace them with any mild green olive..maybe even black.
-If you try it, let me know how it goes!
+Substitute with any mild green olive or kalamata, which would be good.

-Fresh Mint - For the photos, I tore the mint leaves so it would look pretty (still tasted delish).
-You can tear or chop the mint leaves but be sure to use mint.
+Fresh Mint: For the photos, I tore the mint leaves so they would look pretty (still tasted delicious).
+You can tear or chop the mint leaves, but be sure to use mint.
 It takes these carrots to the next level!

-Balsamic Glaze adds zippy tang to these carrots!
+Balsamic Glaze adds a zippy tang to these carrots!

-If you try this recipe, please let me know how it went in the comments!
-I love creating new recipes and look forward to seeing you at the next post!
+If you try this recipe, please let me know how it goes in the comments!
+I love creating new recipes and look forward to seeing you in the next post!